vittorius/zed-settings-sync/ARCHITECTURE.md

 - Add edits should be applied synced to the external storage (Gist) in the same order they were applied to the file
 - No excessive synchronizations: as few requests to the external storage as possible

+## Architecture v0.0.7

+### Extension

+- LSP server's path watcher store notifies LSP client with an error message if a file sync has failed or there is an internal file watcher error.
+These messages are displayed by Zed as popups.

+### CLI tool

+- We don't try to load credentials from the Zed settings file anymore because it's creates an inconvenient user flow.
+The only option that CLI tool provides is the interactive input of credentials.

 ## Architecture v0.0.6

 ### CLI tool